equinix-labs/metal-iot/test/README.md

 data: {}  // None
 ```

-### Event Type: abort
+### Event Type: cancel
-Sent when a drone should abort operations and return to the hangar.
+Sent when a drone should terminate operations and return to the hangar.

 ```ts
 data: {}  // None